Engineering·9 min read

 Keyword Search

-BM25 with length normalization.
-Finds exact function names, class names, API paths.
+Finds exact function names, class names, API paths, and domain-specific terms.

 Semantic Search